-Guided by municipal representatives of Bornem and Puurs-Sint-Amands, a representative of the regional DMO Klein-Brabant and a local stakeholder, the participants undertook an electric bicycle ride along various points of interest across Puurs-Sint-Amands and Bornem.
+Guided by municipal representatives of Bornem (SCH2) and Puurs-Sint-Amands (SCH3), a representative of the regional DMO Klein-Brabant (SCH1) and a few other local stakeholders, the participants undertook an electric bicycle ride along various points of interest across Puurs-Sint-Amands and Bornem.
 During the cycling route, visitors were also asked to participate in a visual journey mapping exercise, documenting their trip via pictures uploaded to the Polarsteps app, as well as noting positive/negative aspects of the experience and surrounding environment.